Research Development Fellows Program — Overview

 The year-long program is composed of two primary components:

 At the core of the RDFP is a combination of formal and informal learning sessions designed to help fellows conceptualize project plans, interact effectively with program officers, identify funding opportunities, plan and draft effective grant proposals and develop an understanding of the proposal review process.

-RDFP learning activities will be complemented by one-on-one consultations with University of Nebraska-Lincoln (UNL) administrators, faculty colleagues and ORED staff, who will provide advice and expertise to fellows as they develop grant proposals for submission.
+RDFP learning activities will be complemented by one-on-one consultations with University of Nebraska-Lincoln (UNL) administrators, faculty colleagues and ORED staff, who will provide advice and expertise to fellows as they develop grant proposals.
 The program provides funds for fellows to travel to network with program officers and for external expert review of a grant proposal prior to submission.

 Applications to participate in the RDFP are welcome from pre-tenure faculty members hired by UNL within the last four years.
-Visiting, adjunct and research track faculty are not eligible to apply.
-Program participation is limited to 15 fellows per year.
-Fellows selected to participate in the RDFP may not re-apply in subsequent years.
+Visiting, adjunct and research-track faculty are not eligible to apply.
+Program participation is limited to 20 fellows per year.
+Fellows who participate in the RDFP may not re-apply in subsequent years.

 To apply to participate in the RDFP, click here.